 Be sure to clear off the roof properly before you make any repairs to the cedar shingles.
 Be aware that if you don’t clear off all the debris, including pine needs.
 These can end up under the cedar shingles, trapping moisture, and causing eventual leaks.

 With the pry bar, loosen the nail holding the damaged cedar shingle in place, but don’t remove it.
 After you’ve done that you should loosen the nails in the two shingles that sit above the one that needs to be replaced.

-Before putting the replacement cedar shingle into place you need to put two nails into it.
-These should be at 45 degrees so that when the shingle goes into the roof the nails will aim toward the ridge.
+Before putting the replacement cedar shingle into a place you need to put two nails into it.
+These should be at 45-degree angles so that when the shingle goes into the roof the nails will aim toward the ridge.

 Slide the shingle into place.
 It should be about ½ inch lower than the other cedar shingles in the same row.
 Now nail it into place.
 The angle of the nails will help to push the shingle into place properly on the roof.
 To complete the alignment, put a wooden block at the bottom of the shingle and hit it lightly with a hammer until the replacement shingle is lined up with the others in the row.
 To complete the repair you need to hammer the nails in the shingles above the replacement back into place so they’re firm on the roof.